It is hour number two on this Monday, the 21st of March.

 I know people have said President Obama has dithered on this.

-Uh one person's dithering is another person's thoughtfulness.
+One person's dithering is another person's thoughtfulness.

-If I thought that that's what they were doing, I'd I'd be willing to give them a lot more elbow room for taking their sweet time.
+If I thought that that's what they were doing, I'd be willing to give them a lot more elbow room for taking their sweet time.

 But let's be clear.

-The people who are saying that the administration uh dragged its feet, and there are a lot of people saying that, and I'm probably part of that chorus.
+The people who are saying that the administration dragged its feet, and there are a lot of people saying that, and I'm probably part of that chorus, well, I am part of that chorus, are the ones who saw Libya as a pretty easy call.

 Not an uncomplicated call, but a pretty easy judgment call at the outset.